MarwanAlsoltany/blend/README.md

 #### Using Installer:

-Download Blend Setup directly from the [repository](./bin/setup), or using the one of the commands down below:
+Download Blend Setup directly from the [repository](./bin/setup), or using one of the commands down below:

 ```sh
 php -r "copy('https://raw.githubusercontent.com/MarwanAlsoltany/blend/master/bin/setup', 'setup');" && php setup